gouravkhator/stran/server/README.md

     ![Test Folder Structure](https://blog.logrocket.com/wp-content/uploads/2022/01/Express-test-folder-structure.png)

-    As you can see, ***tests for each unit of the src folder, will be created in the same structure in tests folder..***
+    As you can see, ***tests for each unit of the src folder, can be created in the same structure in tests folder..***